mvcss/library/README.md

 Foundation
 ----------

-Choose the Sass extends, functions, mixins, and general helpers from `/foundation` to include in your [MVCSS](http://mvcss.github.io/) project.
+Choose the Sass extends, functions, and mixins from `/foundation` to include in your [MVCSS](http://mvcss.github.io/) project.

 Components
 ----------